 Summary:

-The Hoke County Schools district in North Carolina comprises 14 schools, including 8 elementary schools, 3 middle schools, and 3 high schools.
-The district serves a diverse student population, with a significant percentage of African American, Hispanic, and Native American students, and the majority of students coming from low-income households.
+The Hoke County Schools district in North Carolina consists of 14 schools, including 8 elementary schools, 3 middle schools, 3 high schools, and 1 alternative school.
+The district serves a diverse student population and faces challenges with high poverty rates across many of its schools.

 Thank you for your feedback!